Abda of Hira

 Abda of Hira (died 680) was a monk of the Church of the East.

 He was born at Al-Hirah, the son of Hanif.
 He became a monk under Mar Abda of Gamre.
-After having taught as a disciple by Mar Babai he later lived in a cave.
-One of his miracle deeds was to have treated with healing oil a wound of a hunter who had been injured by a lion.

-He preached Christianity to the Zoroastrian Persians and was said to have worked many miracles before dying in his cave in 680.
+After having taught as a disciple by Mar Babai, he later lived in a cave.
+One of his miraculous actions was to have treated a wound of a hunter who had been injured by a lion with healing oil.
+He preached Christianity to the Zoroastrian Persians and was said to have performed many miracles before dying in his cave in 680.